alxs/zclaim/README.md

 ---

-This work is currently being summarized into a paper for publication.
-If you're interested in collaborating, please reach out.
+This work has been summarised into a [paper](https://arxiv.org/abs/2204.10611) to be presented at [IEEE ICBC 2022](https://icbc2022.ieee-icbc.org/).